pmaglalang17/Portfolio/README.md

 # Portfolio
 Welcome to my GitHub portfolio!
-This repository showcases my data science and machine learning projects.
-Each project is contained in its own folder, and the code, data, and relevant documentation are included within.
+This repository showcases my SQL and machine learning project.
+Each project is contained in its own folder, and the code,  and data, are included within.

 # Project 1: Customer Churn Prediction for Telco Company